Robert Atkinson — Director of Policy Studies

 Raul Katz — Director of Business Strategy Research

-Dr. Raul Katz joined CITI in April, 2007 as the Director of Business Strategy Research.
-Dr. Katz leads two research programs: “The impact of user-generated content on society and on the media business” and “Development of future industry scenarios for Latin American communications”.
+Dr. Raul Katz joined CITI in April, 2007 as the Director of Business Strategy Research, leading two research programs: “Measurement and impact of the digital economy” and “Digitization as a mitigant of the effects of pandemics”.

-Katz has been a management consultant in the telecommunications industry for the past 25 years.
-After twenty years of service, he retired as a Lead Partner and Head of the Telecommunications Practice in the Americas with Booz Allen Hamilton.
+Katz has been a management consultant in the telecommunications industry for the past 35 years.
+After twenty years of service, he retired as a Lead Partner and Head of the Telecommunications Practice in the Americas with Booz Allen Hamilton in New York.
 He then served as CEO of Adventis, an international telecommunications consulting firm.
-He also serves as President of Telecom Advisory Services, a strategy consulting firm.
+He is currently President of Telecom Advisory Services, a strategy consulting firm.